-1. Groundwater elevation and COC trend analysis (Section 2.1).
-Trend analysis of groundwater elevations (and associated flow directions) and contaminant concentrations throughout the project area will allow direct assessment of changes in concentration and groundwater elevations over time.

-2. Plume Stability analysis (Section 2.2).
+- 1. Groundwater elevation and COC trend analysis (Section 2.1).
+Trend analysis of groundwater elevations (and associated flow directions) and contaminant concentrations throughout the project area will allow direct assessment of changes in concentration and groundwater elevations over time. - 2.
+Plume Stability analysis (Section 2.2).
 Plume stability analyses will allow evaluation of any changes in the spatial extent of the arsenic and selenium plumes both within and in the area downgradient of former smelter site source areas, as well as an integrated assessment of changes in concentrations averaged from multiple wells (as opposed to the individual well trend analysis).

-As noted above, the 2019 performance monitoring program addresses the current remediation phase of performance monitoring.
+As noted above, the 2020 performance monitoring program addresses the current remediation phase of performance monitoring.
 The remediation phase program relies on empirical, analytical, and statistical methods as appropriate.
 The specific data evaluation techniques to be used as performance monitoring tools are described below.
-The 2019 performance monitoring results will be summarized in a 2019 Water Resources Monitoring Report.
-The CAMP performance monitoring and data evaluation strategy outlined in this section is also intended to provide a template (with appropriate modifications) for the final remedy performance monitoring to be included in the CMI Work Plan.
-Groundwater data collected in 2019 will be utilized along with historic information in developing the CMI Work Plan performance monitoring objectives, scope, and data evaluation procedures.
+The 2020 performance monitoring results will be summarized in a 2020 Water Resources Monitoring Report.